Commons Privileges Committee investigation into Boris Johnson: Background

 On 19 April 2022, the i news website said that a vote would reveal the loyalties of the so-far silent Tory MPs; this could then be used by opposition MPs to influence voters in the unrelated May local elections, even if, as expected by i, they lost the vote.
 On 20 April, the Conservative leadership initially sought to have their MPs vote the motion down, but faced a potential rebellion among their backbench MPs.
 They instead tabled an amendment to delay the decision about referring Johnson to the Privileges Committee until after the investigative report into Partygate by Sue Gray was published.
 However, by the morning of 21 April, further Conservative MPs were threatening to rebel.
 The Government's position shifted further and they dropped the three-line whip for their amendment.

 The chair of the committee, Labour MP Chris Bryant, recused himself on the grounds of comments he had made about the matter previously.
 The motion was tabled on 21 April 2022, with Tory MPs told not to oppose it.
 Thus, the Commons approved the motion without a vote.
 The motion called for the Privileges Committee to launch an inquiry, once the police had finished their own investigation into the gatherings.

-The committee began its considerations on 29 June 2022 and appointed the Rt Hon Sir Ernest Ryder, former President of Tribunals for the United Kingdom and former Lord Justice of Appeal, as their legal adviser.
+The committee began its considerations on 29 June 2022 and appointed the Sir Ernest Ryder, former President of Tribunals for the United Kingdom and former Lord Justice of Appeal, as their legal adviser.

 The committee could recommend a range of possible sanctions, including a suspension from the Commons, and resignation for knowingly misleading Parliament.
 The full Commons would have to approve any sanctions in a vote.
 It was initially unclear if the Recall of MPs Act 2015 would apply to any suspension, but the Commons Speaker subsequently ruled that it would.

 Johnson announced his resignation as Prime Minister on 7 July 2022, with Liz Truss being appointed the new Prime Minister on 6 September 2022.
 Truss was replaced by Rishi Sunak on 25 October 2022.

 The Government hired Lord Pannick to advise Johnson, who released an opinion critical of the committee's functioning.
 The Privileges Committee responded, saying, "The Committee accepts the view of its impartial legal advisers and the Clerks that Lord Pannick's opinion is founded on a systemic misunderstanding of the parliamentary process and misplaced analogies with the criminal law."